korningf/arch-ops/dev-ops.md

 Developing software requires a panoply of frameworks, SDKS, IDEs, and build tools.

-In engineering parlance this is knonw as a toolchain, and its choice is crucial.
+In engineering parlance this is known as a toolchain, and its choice is crucial.

 Builds are a messy affair, and reliable builds require a consistent build toolchain.